rotexsoft/versatile-collections/docs/NonArrayIterablesCollection.md

-# Iterables Collection
+# Non-Array Iterables Collection

-`\VersatileCollections\IterablesCollection` is a Collection class that only accepts items that are objects for which [\is_iterable](https://www.php.net/manual/en/function.is-iterable) returns true.
+`\VersatileCollections\NonArrayIterablesCollection` is a Collection class that only accepts items that are objects for which [\is_iterable](https://www.php.net/manual/en/function.is-iterable) returns true.

 >NOTE: this collection will not accept items that are arrays (because an array is not an object, even though it is an iterable).